IVRPowers/blog/content/post/trends/dangers-of-connecting-online-with-customers through-instant-messaging-applications.md

 ------------
 ###### Source: Interactive Powers

-In the current digital context, companies are increasingly accustomed to and promoting the use of Instant Messaging or similar social media tools such as Meta ones: WhatsApp, Messenger, Instagram, or TikTok to chat with their customers openly.
+In the current digital context, companies are increasingly accustomed to and promoting buttons the use of Instant Messaging or similar social media tools on their websites such as Meta ones: WhatsApp, Messenger, Instagram, or TikTok to chat with their customers openly.
 However, these channels are not completely secure or private, which can be dangerous for both companies and customers.
 Although it is tempting to use these options because they are very popular and familiar among consumers, it is important to consider all risks involved.
 Especially noteworthy is the fact that **the use of these solutions implies that a third party has access to your customers' profiles and can share that information in various ways**.
 While many companies minimize the impact by thinking that their business is not critical, the truth is that habit data does not need to be critical to be very valuable when aggregated from multiple communications, resulting in high value for many purposes.

 ## How we got here today...